Russell Conwell: Baptist minister

 Alexander Reed, a leader of the Grace Baptist Church of Philadelphia, heard Conwell preach when he visited him in Lexington, Massachusetts, and recommended that Conwell become a pastor for his congregation.
 The official "call" was made on October 16, 1882.
 Conwell's first sermon at Grace Baptist was on November 30, 1882.
 At this time the church was located at Berks and Mervine.
 That building was demolished in 1969 to make way for Temple University's Gladfelter and Anderson Halls.

 The December 4, 1882 issue of The Public Ledger reported the following about the new minister and church:

 Dedication of a New Baptist Church services conducted by the Rev. Russell H. Conwell, late of Massachusetts.
 The church proper on the upper story is in the form of an amphitheatre, and has seating capacity for between six and seven hundred persons.
 It is finished with great taste and completeness.
 The ceiling is frescoed, the windows are of stained glass and the pews of hardwood and handsomely upholstered.
 The edifice cost about $70,000.

 Conwell ended evening services by holding an hour of prayer, leading song services, and giving commentary relevant to his sermons.
 The musical pastor often performed a solo piece during evening services.

-Conwell's magnetic personality, high descriptive, practical, and engaging sermons soon drew crowds so large that the church outgrew its capacity to seat all that wanted to come.
+Conwell's personality attracted large crowds that the church outgrew its capacity to seat all that wanted to come.